-Hiking through a jungle to swim in a tropical lagoon sounds like every adventure minded travellers dream, and the Busay falls in Malilipot gave me the chance to do just that!
+Hiking through a jungle to swim in a tropical lagoon sounds like every adventure minded travellers dream, and the Busay falls in Malilipot gave me the chance to do just that on an adventure filled trip through the Philippines!
 Read on to find out exactly how you can do it too.

 Nestled in the rocky, mountainous terrain of Albay in the Philippines are a number of enchanting waterfalls.
 Rich in local legend and spectacularly beautiful, it is impossible to resist the idea of a hike through the forest to reach them and swim in their cool, refreshing waters, and with everything from shampoo ads to reality TV shows selling the fantasy of bathing under a tropical waterfall these days, why would you want to?